• Skip to primary navigation

 Vitalia at Tradition has taken the art and science of resident-centered community planning to new levels.
 At just over 450 acres, there is a wonderful sense of community.

-You can get more information about Vitalia at Tradition here.
+You can get more information about Vitalia at Tradition here:

 Like many of the communities you might compare to The Villages, the decision between Tradition and The Villages will probably come down to location and size.

 Do you prefer big and in the middle of the state, or smaller and closer to the coast?
+Those two factors more than anything else will drive the decision for most people.
+Both are awesome choices in my book, and you should definitely check both places out if you don't have a preference yet.

 Tradition Field image via Wikimedia Commons